2025–26 Liga II

-The 2025–26 Liga II (also known as Liga 2 Casa Pariurilor for sponsorship reasons) is the 86th season of Liga II, the second tier of the Romanian football league system, and the tenth consecutive season held in a single series.
+The 2025–26 Liga II (also known as Liga 2 Casa Pariurilor for sponsorship reasons) was the 86th season of Liga II, the second tier of the Romanian football league system, and the tenth consecutive season held in a single series.

 The format has been maintained, with a regular season contested by twenty-two teams in a single round-robin tournament.
 The top six teams at the end of the regular season advance to the promotion play-offs.
 The first two teams in the play-offs will be promoted to Liga I, while the third- and fourth-placed teams will play a promotion/relegation play-off against the 13th- and 14th-placed teams from Liga I.

 The remaining fourteen teams will compete in the relegation play-outs, divided into two groups.
 The last two teams from each group will be relegated to Liga III.
 Additionally, the sixth-placed teams from each play-out group will face each other in a play-off to decide the final team to be relegated.

-Team changes
+Teams

-The following teams have changed leagues since the 2024–25 season:
+A total of twenty-two teams contested the league, including fourteen from the previous season, two relegated from Liga I, five promoted from Liga III, and one taking over a place through a cession.